 Gods were characterized to give a certain amount of care to the world.
-In “Gilgamesh”, the gods here of the tyrannical rule of Gilgamesh.
+In “Gilgamesh”, the gods hear of the tyrannical rule of Gilgamesh.
 Anu thus goes to Aruru and pleads of her to, “Create a new hero, let them balance each other perfectly, so that Uruk has peace” (74).
 Similarly in the Hebrew Bible, God sees the loneliness of Adam and says, “’It is not good for the human to be alone, I shall make a sustainer beside him’” (160).
 The deities had a desire for a presence of care, much like that of a parent.
 The care developed in this moment was a step towards making the world a better place.
 Because of Enkidu, Uruk could find peace.
 Because of Eve, the world, in the views of Christianity, could procreate.
 The interactions also seemed similar, due to the way neither of the humans directly was in contact with the respective deities.
 This indicates the higher power of the gods and how they were juxtaposed from the inferior humans.
 However, Christianity did show that humans could directly contact their God.
 A key moment is when Eve ate the forbidden fruit.
 She tells God, “I heard Your sound in the garden and I was afraid, for I was naked, and I hid” (160).
 Prior to the presence of sin in the world, humans had direct contact to God.
 There is a difference in the purpose of humans in the world of Christianity, as well as how much love God produces as opposed to the gods of “Gilgamesh”.
 God is seen cursing both the snake and the two humans (161).
-However, Gilgamesh is rarely scene being punished.
+However, Gilgamesh is rarely seen being punished.
 Punishment is seen as an act of love, to correct wrongs.
 The God of Christians exhibits this kind of love.

 Relationships are always complicated.
 Things become more obscure as gods are seen as deities of a higher power where humans are already inferior.
 People also perceive their gods differently.
 However, having a relationship with a higher power gives a sense of peace and guidance, giving life a special meaning.